-Production method — ASC certified
+Production method — Ponds

 Pangasius farmed to Aquaculture Stewardship Council (ASC) certified production standards is currently the best choice to make for this farmed species.
 The ASC standard certification addresses a number of issues of environmental concern, the auditing of which requires farm inspections and standard enforcement.
-In general there are a number of issues of environmental concern associated with production, these include: habitat alteration; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
+In general there are a number of issues of potential environmental impact associated with production, these include: habitat alteration; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
 Pangasius is a an omnivore and as such is not heavily reliant on marine proteins and oils to form part of its diet, however the fish used to produce the feed is currently not certified as being responsibly managed or sustainable.
 It is only by sourcing certified pangasius that you can be assured that the issues of critical environmental concern are being addressed.

 Criterion Score: 2